 A candidate for the Master of Professional Accounting completes their core units ACCT5001 Accounting Principles and BUSS5000 Critical Thinking in Business in the first semester of enrolment.
 The capstone core unit, ACCT6120 Corporate Governance and Accountability, is completed in the final semester of enrolment.
 The remaining units are completed in any order depending on prerequisite/corequisite requirements.
 Students should refer to the Business School(Postgraduate) Handbook for this degree for the recommended sequence of progression.

 Course outcomes and further study

 Sydney Master of Professional Accounting graduates look forward to employment in (and eventually, formation of their own) accounting practices; also to roles as chief financial officers, chief information officers, financial controllers, company secretaries, financial analysts and planners, tax and estate advisers, financial and management accountants, auditors, system designers, investment advisors and managers.

 The Master of Professional Accounting satisfies the requirements of professional accreditation with CPA Australia (cpaaustralia.com.au) and with Chartered Accountants Australia and New Zealand (charteredaccountants.com.au).
-Students must complete the core units of study to satisfy accreditation requirements.

 Students who have completed a Business School Master’s degree are eligible to pursue the Master of Commerce at a reduced duration of one year (normally two years full-time).
 See Master of Commerce for further information.